Chart Color Schemes

 An assessment of population growth drivers in Parkinson reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Parkinson's population is estimated at around 11,910 as of November 2025.
-This reflects an increase of 762 people (6.8%) since the 2021 Census, which reported a population of 11,148 people.
-The change is inferred from the resident population of 11,910 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 135 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,447 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Parkinson's 6.8% growth since census positions it within 2.9 percentage points of the national average (9.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 87.0% of overall population gains during recent periods.
+As of February 2026, the population of the suburb of Parkinson is estimated to be around 11,910.
+This figure reflects an increase of 762 people since the 2021 Census, which reported a population of 11,148.
+The change is inferred from AreaSearch's estimation of the resident population following examination of the latest ERP data release by the ABS in June 2024 and an additional 134 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,447 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 87.0% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering the projected demographic shifts, a population increase just below the median of national areas is expected, with the Parkinson statistical area (Lv2) expected to increase by 632 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Considering projected demographic shifts, a population increase just below the median of national areas is expected.
+The suburb of Parkinson is projected to increase by 632 persons to reach 12,542 by 2041, reflecting an overall increase of 4.2% in total over the 17-year period.

 Frequently Asked Questions - Population